AdamMurray22/2024-06-Maze-Generator/README.md

 Use Flutter version 3.16.8

-To launch app run main.dart
+To launch the app run main.dart

 To edit the size/complexity of the maze, change the maze resolution on line 18 in file maze_widget.dart